Faces of Clemency Website Header Images (1).png

 John Moore

-• Sentenced to life without parole at 19 and has served almost 30 years
+• Sentenced to life without parole at 19

 • Pursuing an Associate’s Degree in the Cornell Prison Education Program